aKaReZa75/PCB_RawProject/README.md

 After copying the templates into the correct folder:
 - Restart Altium (if it was open)
 - Your templates will be available when creating new schematic sheets, PCB documents, Draftsman documents, or output jobs.

+> [!TIP]
+> A complete tutorial on how to use all the provided templates, follow the checklists, document your project properly, and prepare the PCB for ordering is available in this video: [aKaReZa 98 - PCB, Ordering](https://youtu.be/FoJUFKjwWjk)

 ## **Minimum PCB Design Requirements**
 | **Requirement**                           | **Value**  |